After the pandemic, what’s the new normal? Where is e-commerce heading to in 2022?

 To combat these rising costs, brands are suggested to experiment with new channels, voice-powered shopping trends, etc. Besides, essential customer aspects such as retention, offering incentives, and rewards should be prioritized.

 8. AR VR

-Augmented reality and virtual reality is another area that is rising in recent times.
+Augmented reality and virtual reality are other areas that is rising in recent times.
 This technology helps brands increase their conversions.
 However, there is a lot of speculation on how AR VR will benefit retailers.
-So let’s see how digital leaders will make the best use of this trend in 2021.
+So let’s see how digital leaders will make the best use of this trend in 2022.

 Organizations use automation to drive operational efficiency and automate business processes.
 Along with that, these are a few things you can automate in your e-commerce business.

 - Send real-time sales alerts to your customers